Cognitive load and task switching: the hidden tax on your productivity

 Knowing why switching is expensive changes what you should do about it.
 Most context switching productivity advice focuses on reducing the number of switches.
 That’s useful but incomplete.
 The cognitive load perspective suggests a more targeted approach: reduce the cost per switch, not the number of switches alone.

-We call this the Switching Tax Framework – a way of categorizing the three distinct costs of every task switch so you can target the most expensive one.
+At Goals and Progress we call this the Switching Tax Framework, an original model that categorizes the three distinct costs of every task switch so you can target the most expensive one.
 The three taxes are:

 The Switching Tax Framework